-How to make a backyard herb garden a reality?
+How to start a sunroom herb garden

 But what if your patio or balcony could be transformed into the perfect space for your backyard herb garden?
 Let’s take a look.

-3. A place for pre-growth
+A place for pre-growth

 Of course, herbs are only one of the things that you can grow on the balcony or patio. vegetables and various flowers love the enclosed space as well.
-Having an enclosed patio or balcony space is a sustainable solution in more ways than one… read more on how they also help you to save on energy costs.
+Having an enclosed patio or balcony space is a sustainable solution in more ways than one—read more on how they also help you to save on energy costs.

 You might also be interested in..